 On this day, a strict fast is observed by devotees where they don’t have a single grain of food.
-The fast begins from the night before and continues the following day.
-The observer of this fast does not sleep at all on the night of the fast and stays awake reciting Vedic mantras especially the Vishnu Sahasranaam.
+The fast begins the night before and continues the following day.
+The observer of this fast does not sleep at all on the night of the fast and stays awake reciting Vedic mantras, especially the Vishnu Sahasranaam.

-Devotees seek divine blessing for the removal of obstacles from their lives and also seeking prosperity and success.
+Devotees seek divine blessing for the removal of obstacles from their lives and also seek prosperity and success.
 On this day, devotees also visit Vishnu temples in the evening and perform aarti.
 Devotees also offer donations to brahmins which is considered an important event of the day.

 It is believed that on this day Lord Vishnu took the form of Kurma or tortoise and lifted the gigantic Mandaranchal Parbat on his back during the churning of the ocean.
 Since that day, Kurma Jayanti is celebrated in the honor of Lord Kurma.
 This is the second avatar of Lord Vishnu among his ten avatars or the Dashavatar.